 Child protection policy

 Regulation 46(1)(a) of the Education (Early Childhood Services) Regulations 2008 requires that services take all reasonable steps to promote the good health and safety of children enrolled in the service.
-The Vulnerable Children Act 2014 and the licensing criterion HS31 also require all centre-based services to have a child protection policy.
+The Children's Act 2014 and the licensing criterion HS31 also require all centre-based services to have a child protection policy.

 Read more about these requirements and the Ministry’s accompanying guidance in the centre-based licensing criteria and guidance.